Artists need to stop wasting boredom on technology.

 My brain: I’m bored.
 Oooo, phone!

-And the boredom is gone–but so is my potential to create in that moment.
+And the boredom is gone–but so is my potential to create at that moment.

 I want you to be bored and I want you to be intentional with your boredom.
 The discomfort won’t last long and if you point your boredom at creativity, the benefits will be amazing!
 I’ll show you how I do it.